Opening ripe cocoa fruits at the PRO-PLANTEURS cooperative, an initiative for sustainable cocoa production in Adzopé, Côte d'Ivoire

 Core Area “Climate and energy, just transition” Reliable power supply, climate action, more jobs Internal link

-The Government of Côte d'Ivoire has set itself the goal of raising the share of renewable energy in the power mix to 45 per cent by 2030, and achieving universal electricity access by 2025.
-In order to support the achievement of these targets, the Ivorian-German Reform Partnership focuses on fostering renewable energy and improving energy efficiency.
+The Government of Côte d'Ivoire has set itself the goal of raising the share of renewable energy in the power mix to 45 per cent by 2030 and to significantly reduce greenhouse gas emissions.
+It also wants to achieve universal electricity access by 2025.
+In order to assist with the achievement of these targets, Germany is supporting the country's efforts to increase the use of renewable energy, expand the grid and improve energy efficiency.

 Quality control of cocoa beans at the cooperative PRO-PLANTEURS